tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## System Information

 The System Information plugin includes a variety of checks to perform against the operating system.
 These steps can be used to verify that a deployment can succeed or has succeeded.
+Available Steps

 ---